landerson02/BuckyWorld/README.md

   * In the case that the landmark is unvisited, the pin may be red and thumbnail data saturated.
 - There may be a hamburger-menu button on the upper left that links to the menu page. _(The menu page need not be populated to fulfill this criteria)_

+3. **Page to Add Landmarks** (priority = **low**)
+- there must exist a page for users to add landmarks to the map page
+- there shall be a way for the user to drop a pin on a location on the map
+- there shall be a place for the user to enter the url of an image, description, and point value for the location

 ### Use Cases & User Stories